cat-turner/class-practice/gobridge/notes.md

 With more cores (to CPU) it distributes the go routine to other cores

-<<

 When we prorgam we think about where we will keep the data, stack or heap.

-Anyhting that requires heap requires gc
+Anything that requires heap requires gc
 This involves the pacing algorithm

 Otherwise (on heap) it is self cleaning, which is NOT garbage collection